Healthy Homes Assessment Tamatea

 Draught Stopping Tamatea

-If a draft can be felt through gaps that are too large or holes that it requirements to be closed.
+If a draft can be felt through gaps that are too large or holes, it requirements to be sealed.

-What are unreasonable gaps and holes?
+What are unreasonable gaps or holes?

-Get the complete information to the Healthy Homes draught stopping requirements.
+See the full details regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections